Engraved Within

 Engraved Within is a demo album by symphonic metal band Serenity released on April 17, 2005, in Europe on the Napalm Records label.
-The album was forerunner for Serenity's debut full-length album Words Untold & Dreams Unlived.
 The album was produced by lead vocalist Georg Neuhauser, Thomas Buchberger, and Mario Hirzinger.
 Artworks and layout for the album were created by Thomas Buchberger.

-Engraved Within received outstanding reviews all over Europe upon release, among them "Demo of the Month" in German Rock Hard and Metal Hammer magazines.
+Engraved Within received outstanding reviews all over Europe upon release.
 Tracks 2, 3, 4, & 6, would be remade and later appear on Serenity's album Words Untold & Dreams Unlived.
 Track 5, "Journey's End", would be re-recorded as well, and appear as a bonus track on their 2008 album Fallen Sanctuary.

-History

-Engraved Within was released on April 17, 2005, through an independent record label.
-The album was produced by band members Thomas Buchberger, Mario Hirzinger and Georg Neuhauser with the mixing and mastering done at Dreamscape Studios in Munich.
-The demo was shipped around to various recording companies and was eventually picked up by Napalm Records.

-Reception

-Engraved Within brought out strong reviews immediately upon its release from the metal world.
-Metal Observer, gave the album 9 out of 10, stating, "Serenity is a highly gifted band from Austria, and they deliver us a killer demo, which blew me totally away!
-Engraved Within is nearly perfect, that begins with the production, the songs, vocals, musicianship, songwriting...."

-Another review of the album, from Rock Report, states, "this 7-track demo clearly shows what great potential this band has.
-This material is so strong that it can only be a matter of time before these guys get signed."

-A website, selaludiam.com, stated, "Serenity is a highly gifted band from Austria, and they deliver us a killer demo, which blew me totally away."